kristoferlund/ic-alloy/README.md

 > This is a fork of the original `alloy` repository that adds support for the [Internet Computer](https://internetcomputer.org) (ICP).
 The original repository can be found [here](https://github.com/alloy-rs).
 >
 > See [ICP Notes](#icp-notes) for more information.
+>
+> For demos on how to use the ICP adaption of Alloy, see [ic-alloy-toolkit](https://github.com/kristoferlund/ic-alloy-toolkit)

 # Alloy